Looking for the best mole repellent and deterrent in 2020?

 Moles are tricky creatures and people will have different needs when it comes to choosing a repellent.

-Out of all of the products we reviewed, our personal favorite are the Sweeney Sonic Spikes because:
+Out of all of the products we reviewed, our personal favorite are the Solar Sonic Repellent Stakes because:

 - The greatest amount of positive user feedback

 If you opt for vibrating stakes and don't see any noticeable results, than it might be worth it to try a granule formulation.

 Other Mole Product Reviews